 - Major Software Upgrade of the IFD440s.
 Avidyne has inofficially announced that a future version of the IFD firmware will bring the “Visual Approach” feature to the IFD, like Garmin’s GTN series already has.

 In the distant future …

 … Avidyne might have a replacement for the Entegra PFD and MFD.
 There are rumours about this on the internet.
+Update in May 2021: Insiders claim that Avidyne will present these new screens at Oshkosh in 2021.
 These new screens would most likely bring Synthetic Vision and other modern features to legacy SR20s and SR22s, for example a Weight and Balance feature.
 We’ll see …

 SUMMARY of Avionics Upgrades to my SR22-G2 GTS, 2013-2020